InfoSecured/infosecured.github.io/_posts/2019-03-26-codeless-slack-bot.md

 Finally, you'll create the HTTP POST to send your response to Slack.
 The URI for the Slack Response should be the first item you parsed and the Body should be the JSON you just created.

 ![](/images/posts/Step10.png "Slack Response")

+I hope this post has been helpful.
+Feel free to reach out with any questions or comments.